ADLINK-IST/opensplice/docs/html/TunerGuide/_sources/using01.txt

 The Create subscriber action can be cancelled by clicking the *Cancel* button.
 In this case, no subscriber will be created.

+|info| If the subscriber was created with *coherent_access* and *GROUP*
+*access_scope*, then it will be created in the disabled state, regardless of the value of the entity factory policy of the parent participant.
+For group coherent subscribers, data readers can only be created while it is disabled.
+When the subscriber is explicitly enabled, then the contained readers can begin their access to the data.
+After the subscriber is enabled, no further data readers can be created under it.

 Creating a Reader
 =================